 Cruising down a Volcano with Maui Easy Riders

-I’ll admit I was a little intimidated when I learned that my #seeMaui itinerary had me bike riding down Haleakala Volcano.
+I’ll admit I was a little intimidated when I learned that my #seeMaui itinerary had me riding a bike down Haleakala Volcano.
 At over 10,000 feet above sea level, it’s roughly 25% higher than the peak of Whistler Mountain.
-Translation – this ain’t no bunny hill!

 The company is called Maui Easy Riders for a reason – guests are provided shiny chrome “easy rider” bikes to cruise down the volcano.
 The tour is not meant to be hardcore and dangerous.
 It’s meant to be relaxing and fun.